-Any combination of vehicles with a gross vehicle weight rating (GVWR) of 26,001 pounds or more, provided the GVWR of the vehicle(s) being towed is more than 10,000 pounds.
+- Any combination of vehicles with a gross combination weight rating (GCWR) of 26,001 pounds o more provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds. - GCWR the value specified by the manufacturer as the loaded weight of a combination (articulated) vehicle. - GVWR the value specified by the manufacturer as the loaded weight of a single vehicle.

-NOTE: The gross vehicle weight rating is the total of the empty weight of the vehicle, the load or cargo weight capacity, and the passenger weight capacity.
-If the GVWR is not listed on a sticker, located in the vehicle glove box or inside the driver side door, contact your vehicle's manufacturer for this information.
+Note: Actual loaded weight (GCW and GVW) cannot be used to determine a representative vehicle for testing purposes.
+If your GCWR/GVWR is not listed on a sticker or plate located in the vehicle glove box or inside the driver side door, contact your vehicle's manufacturer for this information.